KolodziejczykWaldemar/WeatherFilesToDatabaseConverter/README.md

 # WeatherFilesToDatabaseConverter
-Specially useful for civil engineering projects and other people struggling with heat exchange cases in building in Poland.
-It is also efficient tool helping with solar and photovoltaic installations.
+Specially useful for civil engineering projects and other people struggling with heat exchange cases in buildings in Poland.
+It is also efficient tool for solar and photovoltaic installations.